Cats and the Internet: Pusheen

 Pusheen is another Internet phenomenon about a cartoon cat.
 Created in 2010 by Claire Belton, the popularity of using emoji and Facebook stickers led to a rise in Pusheen's popularity.
 She now has 9 million followers.

 Bongo Cat

-Bongo Cat is yet another Internet meme about a cartoon cat.
-It originated on May 7, 2018 when an animated cat gif made by Twitter user "@StrayRogue" was edited by Twitter user "@DitzyFlama", in which he'd edited the GIF to include bongos and added the music "Athletic" from the Super Mario World soundtrack.
+Bongo Cat is another Internet meme about a cartoon cat that originated on May 7, 2018, when an animated cat gif made by Twitter user "@StrayRogue" was edited by Twitter user "@DitzyFlama" to include bongos and the music "Athletic" from the Super Mario World soundtrack.
 This cat has since been edited to many other songs, and many different instruments.